 As required by the Bahrain Commercial Companies Law and the Company's articles of association, 10% of the profit for the year has to be transferred to statutory reserve.
 The Company may resolve to discontinue such annual transfers when the reserve totals 50% of the issued share capital.
 The reserve is not distributable except in such circumstances as stipulated in the Bahrain Commercial Companies Law.
-The Company did not transfer an amount to statutory reserve during the current year (2019: BD 157,992).
+During the year, the Company transferred BD 53,699 to statutory reserve (2020: nil).